"T Cell Movement/Traffic"

 I am unable to attend the ES workshops, will the workshops be recorded?

 Yes.
-Workshop videos from 2021 and 2022 are posted in our google drive folder.
+Videos from previous workshops are saved in our google drive folder.

 Can I register for the competition if I don't attend a workshop?